010-010/bananian/README.md

 #### Starting the build

-Then run `make menuconfig` and after that `make` as root (Please make sure that nothing malicious happens).
+Then run `make menuconfig` and after that `make` as root.
+(Please make sure that nothing malicious happens, as you should always do when running software you don't trust as root.)

 To reconfigure, run `make menuconfig` again.
 Other configurators are also available: